shankarpandala/data-pipelines-for-nyc-payroll-analytics/README.md

 ![linkedservices](/images/lsadls.PNG "Linked Services")

 2. In **Azure Data Factory**, create a **Linked Service** to SQL Database that has the current (2021) data.
 If you get a connection error, remember to add the IP address to the firewall settings in SQL DB in the Azure Portal.
-Name : *SqlDbCurrentData*

 ![linkedservices](/images/lssqldb.PNG "Linked Services")

 3. In **Azure Data Factory**, create a **Linked Service** : Create the linked service to the SQL pool.
-Name :  *SynapseSqlPool*

 ![linkedservices](/images/lssynapse.PNG "Linked Services")